Sunday, January 17, 2021

 Unfortunately, no supersymmetric particles were observed in collisions at the LHC.
 However, physicists are very clever and can solve their problems.
 In the absence of supersymmetry, they proposed the existence of multiverses.
 According to this idea, the Higgs can take any mass.
 Therefore, each universe of infinite universes would contain a specific mass Higgs particle.
 It's reasonable to assume that if there were an endless number of universes, one of them might have a Higgs with the observed mass, and we are lucky to live in the universe with the correct mass.

-4, The Higgs boson is a massive particle, around 125 GeV – about 130 times the proton's mass at rest – with zero electric charges and spin.
-Where is Higgs boson mass coming from?
-At one point, the Higgs field turned on.
-Conveniently, the Higgs field has a non-zero value, so it can spontaneously break down to give mass to the elementary particles.
-The idea of the Higgs has only kicked the can down the road.
-What is your view?
+2. The Higgs boson is a massive particle, around 125 GeV – about 130 times the proton's mass at rest – with zero electric charge and spin.
+Where is the Higgs boson mass coming from?
+If the Higgs mass comes from the Higgs field, which must turn on to impart mass to elementary particles.
+Has the celebrated Higgs boson merely replaced the mass problem with more intractable ones?
+Kicking the can down the road to an invented field with a non-zero value to give other particles mass feels like an infinite regress.

+The 2014 paper by Belyaev and colleagues reminds us that questions about the Standard Model and the discovery of the Higgs Boson remainWhat is your view?
 Is there a Higgs boson or a Higgs hoax?

-A 2014 paper by Belyaev, Brown, Froadi, and Frandsen is a reminder that the Standard Model is unsettled and the discovery of the Higgs Boson is not 100% certain.

 Image credit: CERN for the ATLAS and CMS Collaborations